proacd.conf(5) ProL2TP Manual proacd.conf(5)

 the Framed-Route attribute.

-tion to indicate to proacd that it should terminate an incoming session
+configuration to indicate to proacd that it should terminate an

 MANDATORY